jguida941/spring-boot-ssl-demo/doc/reports/secure-software-report.md

 ### Areas of Security Addressed

-The following areas were addressed in this project:
+I addressed the following security areas from the vulnerability assessment process flow:

-- **Cryptography:** Added SHA-256 hashing using Java's `MessageDigest` class to generate checksums for data verification.
+- **Cryptography:** Added a /hash endpoint in ServerApplication.java that computes SHA-256 checksums using Java's MessageDigest class.
+I documented this decision in ADR-0001.

-- **Secure Communications:** Configured HTTPS by enabling SSL in Spring Boot's `application.properties` with a self-signed certificate.
-- **Dependency Scanning:** Ran OWASP Dependency-Check to identify known vulnerabilities in project dependencies.
+- **Secure Communications:** Converted the application from HTTP to HTTPS by generating a self-signed certificate with Java Keytool and configuring SSL in application.properties.
+The certificate uses RSA 2048-bit keys stored in PKCS12 format.
+I documented the TLS decision in ADR-0004 and the keystore format in ADR-0003.

+- **Static Analysis:** Configured OWASP Dependency-Check in pom.xml and ran it to scan for CVEs.
+The scan found 162+ vulnerabilities in the outdated Spring Boot 2.2.4 dependencies, including critical ones like Spring4Shell (CVE-2022-22965) and Ghostcat (CVE-2020-1938).

+- **CI/CD Security:** Set up a GitHub Actions workflow (.github/workflows/security-scan.yml) that automatically runs OWASP Dependency-Check on every push and pull request.
+This is documented in ADR-0006.

 ### Process for Adding Security Layers

-1. **Generated a self-signed certificate** using Java Keytool and stored it in PKCS12 format.
+1. Generated a self-signed certificate using keytool with RSA 2048-bit encryption and stored it as keystore.p12 in PKCS12 format.

-2. **Configured HTTPS** in `application.properties` by setting the port to 8443 and pointing to the keystore.
+2. Configured application.properties with the keystore path, password, and port 8443 to enable HTTPS.

-3. **Added a `/hash` endpoint** in `ServerApplication.java` that computes and displays a SHA-256 checksum.
+3. Added a ServerController class with a /hash endpoint that takes a data string, runs it through SHA-256, and returns the hex-encoded checksum.

-4. **Ran OWASP Dependency-Check** to scan for CVEs in third-party libraries.
+4. Added the OWASP Dependency-Check Maven plugin to pom.xml and ran ./mvnw dependency-check:check to scan for vulnerabilities.

+5. Created a GitHub Actions workflow that runs the build, tests, and dependency-check automatically on every commit.

+6. Documented all major decisions in Architecture Decision Records (ADRs) for traceability.

+7. Performed a manual security review and documented 15 findings in doc/reports/security-review.md, categorized by severity (4 Critical, 4 High, 4 Medium, 3 Low).

 ### Industry Standard Best Practices Applied

-- **SHA-256:** Used for hashing as recommended by NIST.
-- **PKCS12 Keystore:** Industry-standard format for storing certificates.
+- **SHA-256 for hashing:** I researched the Oracle Java Security Standard Algorithm Names document and found SHA-256 in the MessageDigest Algorithms section.
+It's NIST-approved and I chose it over MD5 or SHA-1 because those have known collision vulnerabilities.

+- **PKCS12 keystore format:** This is the default format for Java 9+ and is more portable than the older JKS format.

-- **HTTPS:** Encrypts data between client and server.
+- **HTTPS on port 8443:** Standard port for HTTPS in development.
+All data between client and server is encrypted with TLS.

-- **Dependency Scanning:** Identifies known vulnerabilities in libraries.
+- **OWASP Dependency-Check:** Industry standard tool for finding known CVEs in dependencies.
+I verified the CVEs it found against the NVD database.

+- **Architecture Decision Records:** Used ADRs to document why I chose SHA-256, AES/GCM, PKCS12, TLS, and GitHub Actions.
+This creates a paper trail for future developers.

 ### Value to Company Well-Being

 For Artemis Financial, these practices provide:

-- **Data Protection:** HTTPS encrypts client financial data in transit.
+- **Data Protection:** HTTPS encrypts all client financial data in transit.
+Without it, anyone on the network could read the traffic.

-- **Integrity Verification:** SHA-256 checksums can detect if data has been modified.
+- **Integrity Verification:** SHA-256 checksums let the application verify that data has not been modified.
+If someone tampers with the data, the checksum will not match.

-- **Vulnerability Awareness:** Dependency scanning identifies security risks in third-party code before deployment.
+- **Vulnerability Awareness:** Running OWASP Dependency-Check found 162+ CVEs in the dependencies.
+Now Artemis knows exactly what needs to be upgraded before going to production.

+- **Automated Security Scanning:** The GitHub Actions workflow runs security scans on every commit, so new vulnerabilities get caught early instead of making it to production.

+- **Documentation:** The ADRs and security review give Artemis a clear record of what security decisions were made and why, which helps with audits and onboarding new developers.